 Common Elements to all MWU-CPG Postgraduate Training Programs

 All MWU-CPG postgraduate training programs share common elements.
-First, Residents in these programs spend one day each week on campus (usually Thursday).
-In addition, all Residents are required to complete a research project.
-Finally, all Residents receive an appointment as a Visiting Instructor within the Department of Pharmacy Practice and are provided dedicated space at the College.
+First, residents in these programs spend one day each week on campus (usually Thursday) and are required to complete a research project.
+All residents receive an appointment as a Visiting Instructor within the Department of Pharmacy Practice and are provided dedicated space at the College.